antronerds/r2-training-courses/docs/RNA_seq_data_analysis_Using_Rheumatoid_Arthritis_data.md

 We have seen before that the samples of a dataset can be annotated with extra annotation, or tracks.
 To get a better overview of the available annotation of a dataset, we can use the tool **Cohort Overview** in R2.

-* Go back to the main page and select **Cohort Overview** as type of analysis in box 3.
+* Go back to the main page (in th eupper left corner of the page, click on **Go to: Main**) and select **Cohort Overview** as type of analysis in box 3.

 R2 presents the Okuzono dataset samples with its available annotation in a table at the bottom of the page.
 Each pie chart above the table shows a different available track.
 * Hover your mouse over the different slices of the **tissue** annotation pie chart.
-What percentage is synovial fluid and what percentage is blood tissue?
+What percentage of the samples is synovial fluid and what percentage is blood tissue?
-* Explore the other pie charts as well: hover with your mouse over the slices and double click on a slice to select that group of the samples (you can click on the button **Clear Filters** to undo your selection).
+* Explore the other pie charts as well: hover with your mouse over the slices and double click on a slice to select that group of the samples.
 Above the main pie chart you can read the number of samples in your current selection (the "n= " number).
 Also note how the table at the bottom adapts the overview based on your selection.
+You can click on the button **Clear Filters** to undo your selection.

 ---------